Original Post: 2012 Updated: 2020

 15 But that on the good ground are they, which in an honest and good heart, having heard the word, keep it, and bring forth fruit with patience.

-In this parable Jesus helps us to understand what can happen when the Word of God is presented to men.
+In this parable, Jesus helps us to understand what can happen when the Word of God is presented to men.
 A minister preaches the Word of God, spreading that Word out to the congregation just as a sower would do.
-The hearers all hear the same Word but what happens after that depends on the condition of the recipients.
-The key and critical point of the outcome of the entire sowing session depends on the state of the individual’s heart.
-The Lord lets us know that we were all made of the dust of the earth.
-The question is just what kind of ground are we?
+The hearers all hear the same Word, but what happens after that depends on the hearts of the recipients.
+The question that we need to analyze is just what kind of soil in this parable represents the condition of my heart?

 2 Timothy 3:7 (KJV)